-• Towards the east, the Atlantic Ocean and its beaches.
+• Towards the east, the Atlantic Patagonia Region and its beaches.
 A deep blue sea with warm waters coming from Brazil at North Patagonia, and cold in the south (past St. Matías Gulf) populated by penguins, whales and dolphins.

-• It is also a vast plateau in its central part, with high “steps” descending from the Andes towards the Ocean.
-Most of Patagonia’s surface belongs to this area.
+• It is also a vast plateau in its central part, with high “steps” descending from the Andes region towards the Ocean.
+Most of Argentine Patagonia’s surface lies in this area.
 Flat and distant horizons, which are sometimes interrupted by the blue ribbons formed by the big rivers and their valleys.

-• And finally the corollary of this Land of the Extreme: Tierra del Fuego, also known as the “Uttermost End of the World“.
-Mountains and sea come together like in no other place in America.
-This region encloses the city of Ushuaia, Cape Horn, the Magellan Strait and is also a gateway to Antarctica.
-Such names can only bring us back to old myths, adventure and legends.
+• And finally the corollary of this Land of the Extreme is Tierra del Fuego, also known as the “Uttermost End of the World“.
+Mountains and sea come together here like in no other place in the American continent.
+Tierra del Fuego region encloses the city of Ushuaia, Cape Horn, the Magellan Strait and is also a gateway to Antarctica.